 List all changes proposed in this action and the rationale for the changes.
 For example, describe the intent of the language and the expected impact.
-Describe the difference between existing requirement(s)

-and/or agency practice(s) and what is being proposed in this regulatory change.
+Describe the difference between existing requirement(s) and/or agency practice(s) and what is being proposed in this regulatory change.
 Explain the new requirements and what they mean rather than merely quoting the text of the regulation.
 Put an asterisk next to any substantive changes.

-Current Current requirements in VAC Change, intent, rationale, and likely impact of new chapter- ourient requirements in VAO requirements section • number 10 Sets out definitions for words and phrases used in the Chapter There is a new definition for "conversion therapy" as any practice or treatment as defined in § 54.1-2409.5 (A) of the Code of Virginia.
+Current chapter-section number Current requirements in VAC Change, intent, rationale, and likely impact of new requirements 10 Sets out definitions for words and phrases used in the Chapter There is a new definition for "conversion therapy" as any practice or treatment as defined in § 54.1-2409.5 (A) of the Code of Virginia.
 In the adoption of final regulation, the Board chose to adopt the statutory definition so there is no distinction between Code and regulation.
-150 Sets out the standards of practice for practitioners licensed by the Board 18VAC140-20-150(A) states that: "The protection of the public health, safety, and welfare and the best interest of the public shall be the primary guide in determining the appropriate professional conduct of all persons whose activities are regulated by the board."
-The grounds for disciplinary action established in 18VAC140-20-160(3) include: "Conducting one's practice in such a manner so as to make the practice a danger to the health and welfare of one's clients or to the public."
-The Virginia Chapter of the National Association of Social Workers has stated that "Conversion therapy has been discredited and highly criticized by all major medical, psychiatric, psychologic and professional mental health organizations, including the National Association of Social Workers.
-Data demonstrated that conversion therapy negatively impacts the mental health and self-esteem of the individual."
-Consistent with the established position of NASW, the Board considers "conversion therapy" or "sexual orientation change efforts" to be services that have the potential to harm patients or clients, especially minors.
-Therefore, the Board has added to the regulations for ethical practice that a license shall not engage in conversion therapy with any person under 18 years of age.
-Thus, under regulations governing practitioners licensed, by the Board, practicing conversion therapy/sexual orientation change efforts with minors could result in a finding of misconduct and disciplinary action against the licensee.
-Additionally, the amendment is consistent with the prohibition as stated in § 54.1-2409.5, as enacted by the 2020 General Assembly.
+150 Sets out the standards of practice for practitioners licensed by the Board In 18VAC125-20-150 of the Regulations Governing the Practice of Psychology ("Regulations"), the Virginia Board of Psychology ("Board") has stated that "[t]he protection of the public health, safety, and welfare and the best interest of the public shall be the primary guide in determining the appropriate professional conduct of all persons whose activities are regulated by the board.
+Psychologists respect the rights, dignity and worth of all people, and are mindful of individual differences."
+One of the standards of practice established in the Regulations is that persons licensed or registered by the Board shall: